mhalomari/mhalomari.github.io/_pages/about.md

   - /about.html
 ---

-Accomplished Senior Research Fellow and AI Consultant with a Ph.D. in Computing, experienced in machine learning, data science, and AI consulting.
+Accomplished Innovation Director, Senior Research Fellow and AI Consultant with a Ph.D. in Computing, experienced in machine learning, data science, and AI consulting.
 Expertise in Python, deep learning, and NLP, with a strong ability to solve complex problems, and design and implement AI solutions across industries deployed on both Azure and on-premises.

 As the former Dean of Engineering at Applied Science University (Jordan), I bring over 10 years of experience in academic leadership, research, and engineering education.
 During my tenure, I oversaw the development and implementation of a variety of innovative engineering programs and the establishment of several sustainable campus centres.
 In addition, I led a team of over 250 faculty and staff members to secure international accreditation for all engineering programs.